top of page

 Coyote Hawk said,

-“Thank you, Old Coyote Hawk,
+“Thank you, Grandfather Coyote Hawk,

 We are all related.
 We are all connected."